Museum Artifact: Detect-O-Ray Photo-Electric Switch, 1940s

 Made By: Detect-O-Ray Company, 2622 N. Halsted St., Chicago, IL [Lincoln Park]

-Generically referred to as a “photocell,” “photoelectric sensor,” “photodetector,” or “electric eye” (to name a few), this type of technology first started rolling out in the 1930s, utilizing decades-old research pioneered by the likes of Albert Einstein.
-Scientists and inventors understood the basic principles of the “photoelectric effect”—when light energy (in the form of photons) strikes metal and other conductive objects, it sets loose “photoelectrons” that can then be utilized to create current flow.
-Accordingly, changes in light frequencies (and colors) can have major impacts on electrical charges.
+Utilizing research pioneered by the likes of Albert Einstein, early consumer devices of this sort started rolling out in the 1930s, known alternatively as “photocells,” “photoelectric sensors,” “photodetectors,” or “electric eyes,” to name a few.
+They were designed according to the principles of the “photoelectric effect,” which explains that when light energy (in the form of photons) strikes metal and other conductive objects, it sets loose “photoelectrons” that can then be utilized to create current flow.
+Accordingly, changes in light frequencies (and colors) can have major impacts on electrical charges. . . .
 I think that’s the idea anyway.
 I have an English degree.

 [A highly scientific rendering of the science behind the photoelectric switch]

-Anyway, the photoelectric effect was being put into more practical practice year by year, and soon enough photocells were tracking cars on the highway and the output of industrial machinery in factories.
+Even before the war, photocells were already being used to track cars on U.S. highways and the output of various machines in factories.
 Our Detect-O-Ray came along with the second wave of photocells, as the earliest version hit the market around 1940.
-It was trademarked by a 46 year-old, Chicago-based mechanical engineer named Clifford E. Ives, who had just enjoyed a major breakthrough as the inventor of the Ives-Way Can Sealer in 1939.
+It was trademarked by a 46 year-old, Chicago-based mechanical engineer named Clifford E. Ives, who had just enjoyed a major career breakthrough as the inventor of the Ives-Way Can Sealer in 1939.

 C.E.
 Ives was a graduate of Ohio State, where his older brother Frederick Walter Ives was head of the agricultural engineering department (he eventually had a campus building named for him).
 Clifford then served in the Navy during World War I, earned his masters at the University of Wisconsin in 1919, and finally headed south to Chicago to begin his own engineering career.
 Right out of the gate, he established the Ives Engineering Service in the Monadnock Block (53 W. Jackson Blvd), focusing on “automatic and special machinery”—this according to alumni notes from a publication called the Wisconsin Engineer.
 Ives also established himself as a budding master of the mechanical pencil, offering his technical drawing skills to several professional manuals in the ‘20s, including the Concrete Engineers’ Handbook and Handbook of Building Construction.